 “We see ourselves growing rapidly through DBS extending LIS line, Local Enterprise Finance Scheme (LEFS) Hire Purchase and LEFS Microloan.
 DBS listened to our needs and found the right solution to finance our operations when other banks could not.
 We are grateful for their professionalism, expertise, and great service!
 Now we know exactly who to call and enjoy doing business with a local bank that supports our financial needs as we continue to expand locally and beyond the shores.” added Ben.

 So what’s the easiest way to apply for a business loan?
-DBS has an online loan application service which supports application of up to 11 different loan products, including SME Micro Loan, Business Loan, Overdraft, Commercial & Industrial Property Loan, Corporate Credit Cards, and more.
+DBS has an online loan application service which supports application of up to 11 loan products, including SME Working Capital Loan, Business Loan, Overdraft, Commercial & Industrial Property Loan, Corporate Credit Cards, and more.

 The online application process is only 5 minutes, and there are no branch visits or signatures required.
 Processing is faster as you typically hear back from DBS within 1 business day.
 You will receive updates at critical stages via SMS and email (such as when your application is received or approved).

 To use this online service your business needs be a Singapore-registered company, and have a 30% or more shareholdings are held by Singaporeans or Singapore PRs (for government assisted schemes), with your company turnover below SGD10 million.